Eyebrow Tattoo Removal Saline Vs Laser

 Saline Eyebrow Tattoo Removal Vs. Laser Eyebrow Tattoo Removal

-In comparison with laser tattoo removal, saline removal has been widely used for decades to remove unwanted eyebrow tattoos.
+In comparison with laser eyebrow tattoo removal, saline removal has been widely used for decades to remove unwanted permanent makeup eyebrow tattoos.
 Cosmetic tattoo pigments are shades of brown, containing black, white, red, yellow and green

-Laser tattoo removal has difficulty with several of these colours, most easily removing the black, exposing then the other colors, usually red becomes visible, so you'd have red eyebrow tattoos until the reduced in how many sessions?
+Laser removal has difficulty with several of these colours, most easily removing the black, exposing then the other colors, usually red becomes visible, so you'd have red eyebrow tattoos until they are reduced in how many sessions?

 Saline tattoo removal is more effective for permanent makeup removal

 If your eyebrows are very dark and only contain black, a combination of a few sessions of Botched Ink will make the laser treatment more gentle and more likely to preserve eyebrow hairs.
-Botched Ink draws the pigment to the surface as it removes, making the laser tattoo removal job easier
+Botched Ink draws the pigment to the surface as it removes, making laser eyebrow tattoo removal an easier job

-It's worth asking your removal technician if they offer a free consultation, online, over the phone or in person
+It's worth asking your removal technician if they offer a free consultation, online, over the phone or in person.
+Make sure they're experienced working on eyebrows with their removal method!

-Laser tattoo removal uses laser light on the unwanted tattoo ink, the sensation may be painless or intolerable depending on the area of the the body and the technicians skill and quality of laser machine
+Laser eyebrow tattoo removal uses laser light on the unwanted permanent makeup tattoo ink, the sensation may be painless or intolerable depending on the area of the the body and the technicians skill and quality of laser machine.
+Remember how sensitive your eyebrows were during your initial brow tattooing or microblading treatment

-Compared with saline tattoo removal, this is often a mild sting sensation that most individuals find only a slight discomfort.
+Saline tattoo removal with Botched Ink is a mild sting sensation that most individuals find only a slight discomfort.
 Though not all saline eyebrow tattoo removal solutions are the same.
-Some saline solution has a very low pH which burns, others have a method that needs multiple passes to push enough saline solution into the skin
+Some saline solution has a very low pH which burns, others have a method that needs multiple passes using a tattoo machine, to push enough saline solution into the skin

-Botched Ink is one pass and lots of soaking, with a skin friendly pH of 5.5
+Botched Ink is considered a gentle removal treatment, with one pass of the tattoo machine or hand too, and lots of soaking.
+Botched Ink is a skin friendly pH of 5.5

 Botched Ink vs Laser eyebrow tattoo removal

 When comparing Botched Ink to laser removal aftercare, the skin surface after the procedure feels quite similar.
-Other types of saline eyebrow tattoo removal and non-laser removal solutions have a different effect on the skin and the skin mustn't get wet, avoid high pressure water and sun exposure
+Botched Ink's aftercare is quite simple, however other types of saline eyebrow tattoo removal and non-laser removal solutions have a different effect on the skin and the skin mustn't get wet, avoid high pressure water and sun exposure

 Laser eyebrow tattoo removal uses light energy which feels like an elastic band snapping the ink particles, or bacon grease splashing.
-The more in particles and the darker they are, the more heat and discomfort is created by laser light on the undesired ink.
-Proper eye protection is needed with laser eyebrow tattoo removal, and most clients want to avoid shaving their eyebrow hair
+More in pigment particles make the eyebrows saturated and dense, the darker they are, the more heat and discomfort is created by laser light on the undesired ink.
+Proper eye protection is needed with laser eyebrow tattoo removal, and most clients want to avoid shaving their eyebrow hair which some laser techs still require!

 With either removal method, multiple removal sessions are required to get the best results if full removal is required